skyellen/robwork-mirror/doc/manual/manual.hpp.md

 ## Loading a WorkCell ## {#sec_rw_manual_load_workcell}
-RobWork support workcells described in an XML format.
+RobWork supports workcells described in an XML format.

 The below program loads a workcell from the file named on the command line.
 If the loading of the workcell fails, the